paulmillr/noble-curves/README.md

 const sigKeccak = secp256k1.sign(keccak_256(msg), secretKey, { prehash: false });
 ```

-Default sign() and verify() behavior (`prehash: true`) applies built-in hash function to message first.
+By default (`prehash: true`), sign() and verify() apply the curve's built-in hash to the message first:
-For secp256k1 that's sha256, for p521 that's sha512.

-Providing `prehash: false` allows user to specify their own hash function (e.g. use secp256k1 + keccak_256).

-> [!NOTE]
+sha256 for secp256k1, sha512 for p521. `prehash: false` allows using a custom hash
-> Previously, in noble-curves v1, `prehash: false` was the default.
+(e.g. secp256k1 + keccak_256).
+In noble-curves v1, `prehash: false` was the default.
-> Some other libraries (like libsecp256k1) have no prehashing.

 #### Recovering public keys from signatures